Prairie dog: Social organization and spacing

 A prairie dog town may contain 15–26 family groups, with subgroups within a town, called "wards", which are separated by a physical barrier.
 Family groups exist within these wards.
 Most prairie dog family groups are made up of one adult breeding male, two or three adult females, and one or two male offspring and one or two female offspring.
 Females remain in their natal groups for life, thus are the source of stability in the groups.
+However, it was observed some dispersed if there were no close family members alive.
 Males leave their natal groups when they mature to find another family group to defend and breed in.
 Some family groups contain more breeding females than one male can control, so have more than one breeding adult male in them.
 Among these multiple-male groups, some may contain males that have friendly relationships, but the majority contain males that have largely antagonistic relationships.
 In the former, the males tend to be related, while in the latter, they tend not to be related.
 Two or three groups of females may be controlled by one male.
 However, among these female groups, no friendly relationships exist.

 A prairie dog at a zoo.

 The typical prairie dog territory takes up 0.05–1.01 hectare.
 Territories have well-established borders that coincide with physical barriers such as rocks and trees.
 The resident male of a territory defends it, and antagonistic behavior occurs between two males of different families to defend their territories.
 These interactions may happen 20 times per day and last five minutes.
 When two prairie dogs encounter each other at the edges of their territories, they stare, make bluff charges, flare their tails, chatter their teeth, and sniff each other's perianal scent glands.
 When fighting, prairie dogs bite, kick, and ram each other.
 If their competitor is around their size or smaller, the females participate in fighting.
 Otherwise, if a competitor is sighted, the females signal for the resident male.